Other Items Related to Form 4720

 Form 8868, Application for Extension of Time To File an Exempt Organization Return

-This form is used by an exempt organization to request an automatic 3-month extension of time to file its return and also to apply for an additional 3-month extension if the original 3-month extension was not enough time.
+Exempt organizations file this form to request an automatic 3-month extension of time to file its return and also to apply for an additional 3-month extension if the original 3-month extension was not enough time.

 Form 8886-T, Disclosure by Tax-Exempt Entity Regarding Prohibited Tax Shelter Transaction